ken-inoue/lab_protocols/CTAB_extraction.md

 ## CTAB/Chroloform Extraction

 ### Summary
 This is a procedure for CTAB/Chloroform extraction.
-This protocol is designed for general whole genomic DNA extraction from ethanol preserved tissue samples.
+This protocol is designed for general whole genomic DNA extraction from ethanol preserved tissue and swab samples.
 You may need to optimize and modify this protocol for your study.
 Yields DNA suitable for PCR.
 Protocol requires overnight incubation

 ### Equipment & Supplies
 - Water bath (or Heat Block)